bertramhojer/mlops-55/reports/README.md

 >
 > Answer:

-We have implemented 18 tests in total, and cover approximately 50% of our project.
-These tests test the API endpoints, model training configurations, frontend interactions, model behavior, and data preprocessing functions.
-They cover critical parts of our application, including tensor manipulation, configuration validation, service communication, model training steps, and data handling processes.
+We have implemented 18 tests in total.
+These tests include testing the API endpoints, model training configurations, frontend interactions, model behavior, and data preprocessing functions.
+They cover some of the most critical parts of our application, including tensor manipulation, configuration validation, service communication, model training steps, and data handling processes.

 ### Question 8